abes-esr/eplouribousse/README.md

 03. edition of the resources whose instruction of the resulting collection may begin,
 04. alert when its turn came to continue the instruction of the resulting collection,
 05. instruction forms (add, delete, end),
-06. differentiated edition of the results,
+06. neat worked pdf reports,
 07. conformity check at the end of each process cycle,
 08. full support of the processing chain,
 09. activity tracking chart,
 10. user and group management,
+11. authentication controls,
-11. parameterization of derogation reasons,
+12. parameterization of derogation reasons,
-12. administration of faulty card cases,
+13. administration of faulty card cases,
-12. multilingual support (French, English, German, extensible to other languages)
+14. multilingual support (French, English, German, extensible to other languages)

 # More information :